wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/identity-and-access.md

 The first security pillar, identity & access management, is one of the most important.

 ## Secure authentication
 Helping secure your users helps protect against breaches.
-And one important area is the quality of user’s passwords.
+And one important area is the quality of user passwords.
 Passwords are problematic.
 Users are expected to remember complex passwords for a variety of different accounts, both personal and for work.
 Issues with passwords include:

 - Strong passwords can be difficult to remember
 - Users often reuse passwords on multiple different sites